Mutual intelligibility

-Rád pijem slovenské pivo a jem český vyprážaný syr.

-Czech and Slovak have a long history of interaction and share vocabulary, grammatical and orthographic features.

 Intelligibility between varieties can be asymmetric; that is, speakers of one variety may be able to better understand another than vice versa.
 An example of this is the case between Afrikaans and Dutch.
 It is generally easier for Dutch speakers to understand Afrikaans than for Afrikaans speakers to understand Dutch.

 In a dialect continuum, neighbouring varieties are mutually intelligible, but differences mount with distance, so that more widely separated varieties may not be mutually intelligible.
 Intelligibility can be partial, as is the case with Azerbaijani and Turkish, or significant, as is the case with Bulgarian and Macedonian.

 Types

 Asymmetric intelligibility

 Asymmetric intelligibility refers to a relationship between two partially mutually intelligible languages in which one group of speakers has greater difficulty understanding the other language than vice versa, due to various linguistic or sociocultural factors.
 For example, if one language is related to another but has simplified its grammar, the speakers of the original language may understand the simplified language, but not vice versa.
 To illustrate, Dutch speakers tend to find it easier to understand Afrikaans as a result of Afrikaans's simplified grammar.